kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Through Discussions

-**Glow's warm invitation**: *"Our discussion forums are like a cozy coffee shop where everyone's welcome to share ideas and ask questions."*
+**Trish's warm invitation**: *"Our discussion forums are like a cozy coffee shop where everyone's welcome to share ideas and ask questions!
+Let's make them feel absolutely welcoming!"*

 - **Start a new discussion** about a topic you're interested in
 - **Respond to existing discussions** with your thoughts